Part 2

 Eku and Yathi joined the entire tribe in a race from beneath the mopane trees to the water.

-The raft was coming back, a bit downriver from where it had crossed the day before.
+The raft was coming back, downstream from where it crossed the day before.

-There were four Abantu on top, including Kaleni and Nibamaz, using poles to push the craft.
+There were four Abantu on top, including Kaleni and Nibamaz, using poles to push off the bottom.

-There were no swimmers, but there were three more rafts floating behind the Abantu, even larger and more impressive, but the people on top using the poles and paddles were not Abantu.
+There were no swimmers, but there were three more rafts in single file behind the Abantu, even larger and more impressive, but the people on top using the poles and paddles were not Abantu.

 At least not Abantu-Uwama or Abantu-Mantel.

-Whoever was poling the other rafts must be from a new tribe.
+Whoever was poling the other rafts had to come from a new tribe.